 When you think of a team, you think of many different people working together to form a focused cohesive unit.
 Whether on the ball field on in the board room, teams are an integral component to success.
 And while individual performance does impact the outcome of the team’s efforts, no one person should be greater than the sum of all parts.
+Let’s dive in on how to create highly effective teams.

 In a perfect world, this makes sense.
 In the real world, however, a lot of work has to go on behind the scenes to be the manager of such a well-oiled team.
 Personal agendas, misguided focus, and just plain laziness often get in the way that can derail the group and prevent it from reaching its goals.